HFU-DM-ECG/group-assignment-1-webgl-shadywizards/README.md

 # ToDo
-*Replace this readme with a proper readme for your project*
+*Replace this readme with a proper readme for your project* We started with setting up the basic document, including three.js into it.
+We loaded the can into the scene as an gltf-Object and created a sphere for the sun.
+For the background we choose a galaxy image. </br>

-Sun shader uses a layered noise function combined with a Fresnel function to achieve the effect of a burning sun.
-The glow around the sun is another sphere, rendered behind the sun-sphere that turns brightness values into color values, the brightness is determined by the radius of the glow-sphere.
+The Sun shader uses a layered noise function combined with a Fresnel function to achieve the effect of a burning sun. </br>
+The can has a material to let it shine metallic. </br>
+The cans are animated with rotations, creating a floating effect.